Timeline for the application process

 You must also check that no one else has a similar trademark for the same goods and services in the countries where you wish to establish yourself.

-Get an overview of what opportunities you have and what you must do if you want to file an application.
-The experts at NIPO have long experience and know what you should think about.
+Get an overview of the possibilities available to you and what you must do if you wish to file an application.
+The experts at NIPO are very experienced and can give you insight into what is important for you to consider during the application process.